Source: Innovation Origins. Read the whole story on their site.

 Dun Agro is supported by the Province of Groningen in implementing new innovations, as well as in harvesting the CBD.
 “CBD requires a special way of harvesting,” says Ko Munneke, Senior Policy Officer for Agriculture at the province of Groningen.”
 After all, you cannot mow the entire plant, pick it up and take it to the factory.
 The tops have to be picked first.
 We have supported Dun with a machine that can be used for this.”

-The hemp stem is also widely used.
-The inside of the hemp stem, a woody product, is used to make animal bedding, which is sold throughout Europe.
+The hemp stalk is also widely used.
+The inside of the hemp stalk, a woody product, is used to make animal bedding, which is sold throughout Europe.
 This part of the hemp is baled and bought by horse keepers.
 The litter provides advantages compared to regular litter.
 This way the bedding absorbs a lot of moisture.
 In addition, less dust is released in the barn compared to regular wood chips or wheat straw.
 A eucalyptus scent is added to the luxurious variant of the product.
 “It makes the stable smell wonderful,” says Munneke.

 Insulation in prefab homes